Azoam/TechTalks/Vim_workshop_outline.md

 Visual Mode:
 1. To start highlighting: `v`
-2. Use arrow keys (or home row) to highlight
+2. Use arrow keys (or home row) to highlight more characters
 3. Delete highlighted text: `d`
 4. To paste just deleted text: `p`
+5. Use mouse to move cursor and highlight: `:set mouse=a`

 Replace Mode: